The Last Wave: Plot

 In the chaos of the flood, Lee manages to escape from prison to find Burton and take him down through subterranean tunnels under the city which lead to a sacred Aboriginal ritual site.
-Lee shows him the entrance to another ancient chamber nearby that is strangely familiar to him and sends him off to find the answers that he seeks.
+Lee shows him the entrance to another ancient chamber nearby that is strangely familiar to him; Burton is sent off to find the answers that he seeks.
 In the chamber, Burton sees a painting on the ceiling depicting the arrival of European explorers from South America and a calendrical prophecy of a cataclysmic oceanic disaster.
-He finds a collection of ancient relics, a decayed corpse of a man wearing middle-age Western garments and a stone mask which after close inspection, bears a face identical to his own.
+He finds a collection of ancient relics, a decayed corpse of a man wearing medieval Western garments, and a stone mask.
+After close inspection, he realises this bears a face identical to his own.
 He collects as many relics as he can carry but is suddenly confronted by the tribe's shaman shouting and lunging at him.
 They struggle and Burton kills the shaman with one of the stone relics.

 He tries to find his way back to the surface through the sewer tunnels, but he loses the relics along the way.
-He finally emerges through a drain pipe exhausted, then collapses on the beach and stares entranced at the horizon.
-He realizes that he can never go back to his old life after what had just happened.
-Then we see the look of both shock and acceptance on his face as the screen is filled by footage of a surreal towering ocean wave, though it remains unclear whether we are witnessing reality or sharing in Burton's final apocalyptic premonition.
+He finally emerges through a drain pipe; exhausted, he collapses on the beach and stares at the horizon.
+Then we see the look of both shock and acceptance on his face as the screen is filled by footage of a surreal towering ocean wave.
+It remains unclear whether this is reality or Burton's final apocalyptic premonition.